gugi9000/foosball/README.md

 Maintains a leader board using a ratings system, BBT, based on SkillScore and Elo.

 The more games you play the less variance on your rating.
 Compete against better rated player (and win) to improve your rating the most.

 It seems more far when not everyone has time to play as often as others.
-Also those who have a good streak still cannot rest on their laurrels.
+Also those who have a good streak still cannot rest on their laurels.

 ## Release planned for January 1
 We are currently testing the software in-house with a lot